linhlinh38/aws-workshop1/content/5-Publish Source Code to EC2 Server/_index.md

 1. Connect to your EC2 Server by either click **Connect** button in EC2 Instance Connect tab or using SSH Client
    ![Image](/images/preparation/connect-ec2.png)
-2. After doing SSH into the EC2 instance you need to change the user to the super user by using the command:
+2. To access the EC2 instance using SSH and then switch to the superuser account, you'll need to execute the following command:

 ```js
     #sudo su
 ```

-2. Install NodeJS and NPM using nvm
+2. To install Node.js and npm using nvm, follow these steps:

 ```js
     #curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.3/install.sh | bash
 ```

-Now you need to activate nvm by using the command :
+To activate nvm, run the following command:

 ```js
     #. ~/.nvm/nvm.sh
 ```

-By using nvm you have to install Node.js.
-Put the below command in the command line :
+Now we will install Node.js using nvm, you'll need to execute the following command in your terminal:

 ```js
     #nvm install node